helioadriano/Developer/README.md

 # Introduction
-Dive in to the Market for Data related jobs!
+Dive into the Market for Data-related Jobs!

-This project explores top-paying jobs, in-demand skills and where high demand meets high salary in data analytics.
+This project explores top-paying jobs, in-demand skills, and where high demand meets high salary in data analytics.

 SQL queries?
 Check them out here: [[PROJECT_SQL]](PROJECT_SQL)

 # Background
-Driven by a quest to gain more knowledge and improve my sql skills I worked on this project to navigate the data analyst job market more effectively, to pinpoint top-paid and in-demand skills, streamlining other work to find optimal jobs and what skills each job requires.
+Driven by a quest to gain more knowledge and improve my SQL skills, I worked on this project to navigate the data analyst job market more effectively, to pinpoint top-paid and in-demand skills, streamlining other work to find optimal jobs and what skills each job requires.

 Data hails from [[SQL Course]](https://lukebarousse.com/sql).
-It is packed with insights on job titles, salaries, locations, and essental skills.
+It is packed with insights on job titles, salaries, locations, and essential skills.

 ### The questions I wanted to answer through my SQL queries were: